 The Compensation Committee (the "Committee") of the Board of Directors has responsibility for establishing and continually monitoring adherence to the Company's compensation philosophy - a philosophy designed to attract, retain and motivate qualified and talented employees who are enthusiastic about the Company's mission and culture.
-The Committee, which is chaired by Ronald L. Olson and includes Lee C. Bollinger, Barry Diller and John L. Dotson Jr., seeks to establish total compensation packages that are attractive to employees and comparable to, but not dramatically different from, those offered by peer companies in the education and media industries with comparable revenue.
-Through regular meetings and discussions with management, the Committee ensures that the total compensation paid to all executives, including named executive officers of the Company, and all employees earning more than \$300,000 in salary, is fair, reasonable and based on performance goals established to increase value for shareholders by facilitating the long-term growth of the Company.
-The Committee considers both short-term and long-term plans in determining compensation.
-Annual plans are used to motivate and reward management for hitting specific yearly goals.
-Longterm plans, typically three or four years in duration, are designed to reward cumulative long-term growth.
-All performance criteria, however, even those in annual or relatively short-term plans, are designed to reward executives for making decisions that will enhance the long-term value of the Company.
+The Committee, which was chaired by Ronald L. Olson through September 2010 and is now chaired by Anne M. Mulcahy and includes Lee C. Bollinger, Barry Diller and John L. Dotson Jr., seeks to establish total compensation packages that are attractive to employees and comparable to, but not dramatically different from, those offered by peer companies in the education and media industries with comparable revenue.
+Through regular meetings and discussions with management, the Committee ensures that the total compensation paid to all executives, including named executive officers of the Company, and all employees earning more than \$300,000 in salary, is fair, reasonable and based on performance goals established to increase value for Shareholders by facilitating the long-term growth of the Company.
+The Committee considers both shortterm and long-term plans in determining compensation.
+Annual plans are used to motivate and reward management for achieving specific yearly goals.
+Long-term plans, typically three or four years in duration, are designed to reward cumulative long-term goals.
+All performance criteria, however, including those in annual or relatively short-term plans, are designed to reward executives for making decisions that will enhance the longterm value of the Company.
 No targets are based on quarterly or partial-year results.
 Some of these plans reward with cash, and others reward with stock-based compensation.
 The Company has no specific formula for allocating between cash and non-cash compensation or between long-term and current compensation.
 Management and the Committee select the method of compensation thought most likely to lead to achievement of the particular goal; however, the Company has historically favored cash compensation over non-cash compensation.
 Management and the Committee believe that cash incentives provide more targeted rewards for specific performance.

-All named executive officers, except Donald E. Graham, Chairman of the Board and Chief Executive Officer, receive an annual salary and Restricted Stock awards every other year and participate in performance-based annual bonus plans and four-year cash-based Performance Unit Plans.
+All named executive officers, except Donald E. Graham, Chairman of the Board and Chief Executive Officer, receive an annual salary and restricted stock awards every other year and participate in performance-based annual bonus plans and four-year cash-based Performance Unit Plans.
 Named executive officers and others occasionally receive restricted stock or stock option grants in off-cycle years as a reward for past performance and incentive for future performance.
 They also receive the benefits of the Supplemental Executive Retirement Plan (the "SERP").
 Mr. Graham receives an annual salary and participates in the Performance Unit Plans and the defined benefit portion of the SERP as described below.